Top 5 Breathtaking and Unexplored Places in the World

 Amazon Rainforest

-With a total area of 2.5 million m2, Amazon holds half of the rainforests on earth.
+With a total area of 2.5 million m2, Amazon holds half of the rainforests on Earth.
 The rich biodiversity and the presence of many rare species make the Amazon rainforest a focal point for scientific expeditions.
-There is no dry season in the Amazon rainforest, get rain all year round.
+There is no dry season in the Amazon rainforest; it rains all year round.

-The heavy rain in the Amazon rainforest between February, it causes drastic water level rises in the Amazon.
-It also leads to severe flooding in Amazon.
+The heavy rain in the Amazon rainforest in February caused drastic water level rises in the Amazon.
+It also leads to severe flooding in the Amazon.
 In such a state, transportation through the Amazon is too dangerous, even through extreme river currents.

 Antarctica